technology-robot/tr-website/_posts/2023-11-13-the-beginning.md

   - mindset
 ---

 Technology Robot (TR) is a lifelong project.
-After years of gathering expertise, Sam Koesnadi, the founder, find it is best to dedicate his time and energy into helping companies to integrate the latest state-of-the-art technology known at the time.
-As of 2023, he has expertise in AI, cloud computing, and software development ready to be used for various businesses' use-case.
+After years of gathering expertise, Sam Koesnadi, the founder, finds it is best to dedicate his time and energy into helping companies to integrate the latest state-of-the-art technology known at the time.
+As of 2023, he has expertise in AI, cloud computing, and software development ready to be used for various businesses' use-cases.

 ## Motivation